8 Essential Game Design Principles All Designers Should Know

 For example, in combat games, these mechanics dictate how players engage in battles or conflicts within the game.
 It controls actions like dodging, defending, attacking, using weapons or abilities, and managing health and stamina.

-While designing these mechanics, designers should prioritize intuitiveness and meaningful interactions.
+While designing these game mechanics, designers should prioritize intuitiveness and meaningful interactions.
 They must communicate with the players through tooltips, tutorials, or intuitive design.

 To understand it better, you can take the example of the Dots and Boxes game.
 The mobile game design has superpowers, characters, and narratives, and it focuses on fewer actions.
 The game’s UI is cluttered with uncountable and unnecessary features that makes it easy to navigate and fun to play.